Sockeye: a language for analyzing hardware documentation: Using

-First of all, given a specification of a hardware platform, together with a set of required security properties, \system can determine if a configuration of the platform \emph{as specified} satisfies the properties.
+As shown in \cref{fig:flowchart}, given a specification of a hardware platform, together with a set of required security properties, \system can determine if a configuration of the platform \emph{as specified} satisfies the properties.

 If this is not the case, \system generates a sequence of operations on the platform, together with their results, which -- according to the specification -- violate a security property.
 Now we must analyze the exploit to determine whether the underlying hardware is inherently unsafe, or whether another configuration would prevent it.
 If we decide to try a different configuration (which corresponds to a software modification), we retry our analysis with a new configuration.